godaddy/tartufo/docs/source/features.rst

 apply to any strings flagged by entropy checks.
 This option is not available on the command line, and must be specified in your config file.

-For example, if ``docs/README.md`` contains a git SHA, this would be flagged by entropy.
+For example, if ``docs/README.md`` contains a git SHA and `.github/workflows/*.yml` containes pinned git SHAs this would be flagged by entropy.
 To exclude this, add an entry to ``exclude-entropy-patterns`` in the config file.

 .. code-block:: toml